All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Liver: Metabolic Effects

 Through both direct GLP-1 receptor activation and indirect effects of weight loss, semaglutide reduces liver fat accumulation.
 Studies have shown significant improvements in hepatic steatosis (fatty liver) in patients on semaglutide.
-The PIONEER trial found meaningful reductions in liver enzymes ALT and AST in patients with elevated baseline levels.
+The PIONEER trial found meaningful reductions in liver enzymes ALT and AST in patients with improved baseline levels.

 Cardiovascular System